horizontalintegration/CMS-Connect/README.md

     - Add **Full access (full)** **Perform requests on your behalf at any time (refresh_token, offline_access)** to the **Selected OAuth Scopes**
     - Click **Save** and click **Continue**

-## 2. Install the CMS SFMC Sync Node App
+## 2. Install the CMS Connect Node App

-### Option 1: Install the CMS SFMC Sync Node App using the Heroku button
+### Option 1: Install the CMS Connect Node App using the Heroku button

 1. Make sure you are logged in to the Heroku Dashboard
 1. Click the button below to deploy the manufacturing app on Heroku: